Bullshit is everywhere.

 I understand a lot of people (myself included) are skeptical about self-help books because they believe the advice only brings “success” to a few ego-driven authors.

 That’s why I’m not selling anything.
 This isn’t about vanity or social notoriety.
 This isn’t about money.
-All those things are bullshit.
 This is about being honest and helpful to as many people as I can.
-I hate bullshit, and the less people that have to deal with it, the better.

 Okay, before we start the clock, one last note:

-These are the seven truths stated (in one form or another) in every good self-help book.
+Here the seven truths stated in every good self-help book.

 Self-Help in Two Minutes.
 Start the clock!